OSGeo/homebrew-osgeo4mac/README.md

 Homebrew-osgeo4mac
 ==================

+_NOTE_: On March 28, 2014, this repository was moved from dakcarto's github account to OSGeo's.

 Mac [homebrew][] formula tap for maintaining a STABLE work environment for the OSGeo.org geospatial toolset.
 This includes formulae that may not be specifically for an OSGeo project, but do extend the toolset's functionality.